Ahmedelsa3eed/Bash-Scripting/README.md

 Where ``file.txt`` is the name of the file we want to copy, ``remote_username`` is the user on the remote server, ``10.10.0.2`` is the server IP address.
 The ``/remote/directory`` is the path to the directory you want to copy the file to.
 If you don’t specify a remote directory, the file will be copied to the remote user home directory.
 You will be prompted to enter the user password, and the transfer process will start.

+# du
+The ``du`` command, short for “disk usage” reports the estimated amount of disk space used by given files or directories.
+It is practically useful for finding files and directories taking up large amounts of disk space

+- When executed without any option du displays the disk usage of the given file or directory and each of its subdirectories in bytes.

+        du ~/Documents

+- use arguments like ``-h`` to print sizes in human readable format (e.g., 1K 234M 2G), ``-s``, ``--summarize`` display only a total for each argument

+        du -sh learn-bash

 # text-commands
 - Sort: sort a file (assuming the contents are ASCII)